 - COVID Safety Zones: Buffer areas we create for ourselves using Module as One concepts to limit our environmental exposure.
 This also includes cleaning and hygiene protocols that ensure the space created with physical distancing remains viable and secure from the virus.
 It can also mean quarantines (at the start of the season, between assignments, etc.) to create safe areas to work in – giving ourselves the time and space to validate we haven’t been exposed.

 - COVID Deployment Zones: Deployment zones are the fallback in case safety zones aren’t available.
-A fire shelter and PPE (gloves and cloth masks) can give us added protection.
+A fire shelter and/or PPE (gloves and cloth masks) can give us added protection.
 It may even mean isolating ourselves if we become sick so that we don’t further impact our friends and family.

 We don’t engage without Lookouts, Communication, Escape Routes, and Safety Zones (LCES) being in place.
 How about your COVID LCES?